davidycliao/legisTaiwan/README.md

 legisTaiwan is a package for R software environment that facilitates access to the Taiwan Legislative Database  with simplified functions to approach estimates from ideological positionings.
-The dataset includes legislator's votte decision on roll call, political and sociodemographic career.
+The dataset includes legislator's vote decision on roll call, political and sociodemographic career.